bamr87/it-journey/README.md

 - 👋 Hi, I’m @bamr87
-- 👀 I’m interested in IT Applications and Architecture
+- 👀 I’m interested in Enterprise IT Applications and Architecture
-- 🌱 I’m currently learning PowerShell and BASH Scripting
+- 🌱 I’m currently learning Web Development and Technical Writing
-- 💞️ I’m looking to collaborate on Small Business ERP applications
+- 💞️ I’m looking to collaborate on Application Development
 - 📫 You can reach me at @bamr87

 <!---